fgimian/painter/README.md

 print('Hope you have a', paint.blue('lovely day!'), paint.green(':)'))
 ```

-The output of this script looks something like this:
+The output of the script above looks something like this:

 ![Painter Demo](https://raw.githubusercontent.com/fgimian/painter/master/images/painter_demo.png)